vlada-01/AI-Trainer/README.md

 **NOTE:** This system is under active development.
-Some features may be incomplete, and certain edge cases may not yet be fully handled.
+Some features may be incomplete or disabled, and certain cases may not yet be fully handled.
 Stability and test coverage are continuously improving.

-**IMPORTANT** Next updates: Fine-tune for developer use-case(currently disabled); Extending scope of the system by generalizing available tasks(currently supported classification tasks)

 ## Docs
 **coming soon**